Or-Blank/Final-project-BCR-Lineage-Tracer/README.md

 ### Input:
 The tool will take an **input of tabular data in .xlsx**  with one row per cell.
-Column order does not matter.
+**Column order does not matter**.
 The tool matches columns by name (case-insensitive) and also recognises common aliases automatically.
 #### *The columns:*
 #### Required columns